bonolo/unfao-fert-crop/README.md

 I am a fan of [ColorBrewer](https://colorbrewer2.org/) and used it throughout this project, with the help of the `RColorBrewer` library.

-### Novel (for me) technique
+### Thoughts on ggsave()

 This was my first attempt to use the ggsave() function to export a plot to disk, rather than manually export via RStudio's plot viewer.
+When using ggsave() results are very different than in the plot window.
+Font sizes get altered and font families are utterly different.
+It's faster and easier to manually export plots from the plot viewer.
+Once plot settings are correct for ggsave() to look good, the output in the plot viewer is usually unreadable.

 Basic requirements
 ------------------